Byzantine cuisine: Nutrition

 Archaeological studies in central Anatolia indicate that the average Byzantine peasant household was more or less self-sufficient in food supplies, and their diet would have been relatively well-balanced.
 There were sufficient carbohydrates (from bread and grains) and vegetable proteins (from legumes), as well as lower but still sufficient amounts of animal-based proteins.
 Vitamins and minerals, derived from seasonal and pickled vegetables, fruits, and nuts, were lower but still "minimally sufficient".
 This diet would have been relatively high in fiber but low in things like calcium, vitamin B12, and folic acid.

 Food preservation

 Food preservation was seen as a necessity in the Byzantine empire to create surplus and maintain freshness for foods crossing trade routes.
 Methods of food preservation include smoking, pressing, salting, drying and sealing contents in dry areas.
 Both nuts and fruits were sun dried.
-Alcohol and smoke were used to disinfectant products so bacteria wouldn’t grow and cause rot.
+Alcohol and smoke were used to disinfect products so bacteria wouldn’t grow and cause rot.